Kanchenjunga Trek

 3 Day Drive to Suketar.
 Lali Kharka trek (2,220m/7,284 feet), 4 hours

-Suketar is a gateway to Kanchenjungha base camp trekking.
+Suketar is a gateway to Kanchenjunga base camp trekking.
 There was a regular flight from Kathmandu to Suketar airport every day.
 For a couple of months, the airlines stopped direct flying to Suketar.

 Our excursion proceeds with 4 hours of rough road jeep ride to reach Suketar which is located 7,937 feet above the sea.
 Our actual hikes will begin with a long off-road drive, you might hike about three hours journey today to reach Lali Kharka.